t-ches-csuc/MECA482-Furuta_Pendulum/README.md

 # Furuta Pendulum
-## MECA 482: *Keegan Penso, Tyler Chesney, Mohit, Quincy, Jack*
+## MECA 482: *Keegan Penso, Tyler Chesney, Mohit Bhardwaj, Quincy Owyang*

 ## Introduction
 **1. Background**

 A Futura Pendulum is a simple Control Theroy learning tool.
 It is comprised of a rotating arm and a pendulum attached to the end.
-This project is a review of a developed full state feed back control model created in Simulink [1].
 The model neglects friction, when considering the mass relative to the fricton of the bearings in the pendulum it is a good assumtion that the coefficient of friction is too small to significantly impact the model.
 A real system would include encoders for position feedback of the arms, this is achieved programmatically in the simulation.

 <p align="center">
 <img width="750" alt="operationalViewpoint" src="Functional Viewpoint.PNG">